 Take my advice, wear good shoes, snow boots or hiking shoes to get down this little hill.
 This might look like a super short walk down a steep hill but it is not fun if you do not have the correct footwear and your feet get wet and slimy in the hot spring mud.
 Buck Eye Hot Springs is a must do if you happen to be in the Bridgeport area!

 What are your favorite winter activities in Mammoth Lakes for the non-skiers?
-Leave your comments and suggestions below or join in our adventure community forum!
+Leave your comments and suggestions below!